SumoLogic/sumologic-documentation/docs/observability/aws/faq.md

 ### How do you keep track of changes and make feature updates?

-Sumo Logic provides updates to the AWS Observability solution via CloudFormation and Terraform.
+Sumo Logic provides updates to the AWS Observability solution through CloudFormation and Terraform.
 See the [changelog](docs/observability/aws/deploy-use-aws-observability/changelog.md) to review all the changes and pointers to the CloudFormation templates associated with each version.
 AWS provides the ability to update a CloudFormation stack.
 To learn more about how to update your stack, see [Update the AWS Observability Stack](docs/observability/aws/deploy-use-aws-observability/update-aws-observability-stack.md).

-### Can I use an Installed Collector instead of relying on Cloudwatch for EC2 Host Metrics?
+### What are options to monitor EC2 Host Metrics?

-Yes, Sumo Logic’s Installed Collectors are used on EC2 hosts.
-Sumo Logic does rely on Cloudwatch (not the installed collectors) for other AWS Services including RDS, API Gateway, DynamoDB, Lambda, Application ELB, Elasticache, Network Loadbalancer, and ECS.
-See [*Configure Host Metrics sources*](docs/observability/aws/deploy-use-aws-observability/before-you-deploy.md) for more details.
+There are two ways EC2 can be monitored.
+One way is to use the [CloudWatch metrics for EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html) which are collected by default in the solution.
+Another way is to install [Sumo Logic Collector for Host Metrics](https://help.sumologic.com/03Send-Data/Sources/01Sources-for-Installed-Collectors/Host-Metrics-Source#collected-metrics) on EC2 instance.
+The list of metrics and their details from the two methods can be fetched using the embedded links.
+In addition to this, there are two Apps for EC2 which are provided out of the box with AWS Observability Solution :

-### Can I use CloudWatch to collect EC2 metrics instead of using an Installed Collector?
+* AWS EC2 - Uses CloudWatch Metrics for EC2 and CloudTrail events

-We recommend that you use the Sumo logic Installed Collector to collect host metrics for cost reasons.
-However, you can also choose to collect EC2 metrics via CloudWatch if you choose to do so.
-Simply add the AWS/EC2 namespace when selecting the list of namespaces in either CloudFormation or Terraform.
+* Host Metrics (EC2) - Uses metrics from Installed Collector.

-The OOTB dashboards are designed to only operate on EC2 host metrics from installed collectors and will not work with CloudWatch metrics however, Root Cause Explorer will also work on EC2 Metrics from CloudWatch if you do not want to use installed collectors.
+The two types of metrics collected are not comparable thus can have different values for the same metrics.

 ### Will new Lambdas or services get automatically added to the AWS Observability explore tab?